mbosecke/SeniorCommander/README.md

 # SeniorCommander

-A chat/moderation bot, primarly focused on twitch.
+A chat/moderation bot, primarily focused on twitch.

-# Database Setup
+# Running
 * Have an available database (empty) and a user that can connect to it.
+PostgreSQL is recommended.
-* Copy `/src/main/resources/reference.conf` to `/src/main/resources/application.conf` and populate with database settings.
+* Copy `/src/main/resources/reference.conf` to `/src/main/resources/application.conf` and populate with database settings and a Twitch Client ID.
 * Run main method in `SeniorCommander` which will invoke [flyway](https://flywaydb.org/) to create all necessary database tables.

 # Channel configuration